SmoothCriminal08/World-Energy-Consumption/Implementation/Implementation.md

 ![India](https://github.com/SmoothCriminal08/World-Energy-Consumption/blob/main/Images/India.png)

 # 10. Electricty source distribution in Malaysia

-Below shows the data visualization for Malaysia's electricity source distribution over the years.
-It can be seen coal, gas and oil are the important sources of electricity in Malaysia.
-On the other hand, solar electricity and hydro electricity is a growing source in electricity generation in Malaysia.

 <img width="580" alt="image" src="https://user-images.githubusercontent.com/122136926/236666505-1a817eef-20d2-4755-93b5-b73cd9475962.png">

 Pie chart below shows the comparison of electricity generation in Malaysia within past years with insights that causes impacts on the trend of electricity generation in Malaysia.
+It can be seen coal, gas and oil are the important sources of electricity in Malaysia.
+On the other hand, the solar electricity and hydro electricity is a growing source in electricity generation in Malaysia.

 ![Malaysia](https://github.com/SmoothCriminal08/World-Energy-Consumption/blob/main/Images/Malaysia.png)